Pakistan International Airlines: Livery

 The symbol of animal was chosen for its universal recognition as the Urdu calligraphy logo of PIA could not be comprehended by non-Pakistani customers.
 In essence the idea was to make PIA a truly international brand based on the values of resilience, grace and fortitude, something which PIA had lost with increased focus on ethnic traffic.
 The tail had a forward leaping Markhor having long screw horns, which are the features of 'Kashmiri Markhor' endemic to Pakistan only.
 According to the initial plan, a euro-white style was chosen and existing green and golden strips were removed from the aircraft fuselage along with off-white/beige colour on the rear fuselage, but later a major rebranding was carried out.
 The font of the PIA logo was also changed and added to the fuselage.
 For the first time, legacy PIA colours (Pakistan green and mustard gold) were dropped and a blue texture was added in the "PIA" acronym expanding the colour palette for the brand.
 Urdu PIA logo colour was also changed from the yellow-green gradient texture.
 The airline's slogan was also changed to "We Fly at the Right Attitude" from "Great People to Fly With".
 The first aircraft with the redesigned livery was converted on 12 May 2018 and rolled out of Isphani Hangar by the method of decals to make a debut at the New Islamabad International Airport.
 The re-branding was halted on Suo Moto Notice taken by Supreme Court of Pakistan on fears of spending millions on the rebranding and not paying the salary of the staff on time.
 The Supreme Court of Pakistan suo motu notice barred PIA from using the Markhor logo as its brand identity.
-Supreme Court later gave orders to retain the flag on the tail and disposed off the case.
-However, with management change, the re-branding was abandoned altogether.
+The Supreme Court later gave orders to retain the flag on the tail and disposed of the case.
+However, with a management change, the re-branding was abandoned altogether.
 Currently, the airline is operating a hybrid livery which features a euro-white fuselage and gold Urdu logo in-front of the front exits and engine cowling while the flag tail, English PIA (and Pakistan International in gold) titles in dark green and Pakistan titles in dark green on the belly have been retained from the 2010 livery.
 The PIA corporate website was also added ahead of the aft exits.
 Currently, five Boeing 777s and three A320s are sporting this livery.